 The notion of efficiency is twofold.

+• Firstly, we are concerned with how efficient the transformation/reduction from $x$ to $R(x)$ is.
 The notion of efficiency in transforming $x$ to $R(x)$ has a small caveat, which we explore via an example.

-Only the construction of the reduction method $R$ needs to be efficient, and solving $O_B(R(x))$ does not need to be efficient.
+• Only the construction of the reduction method $R$ needs to be efficient, and solving $O_B(R(x))$ does not need to be efficient.

-For example consider the following C pseudocode:
+• Consider the following C pseudocode:

 int A(int x){